patrickbwarren/transam-triton/TRIMCC.md

 -t (transmit): write the byte stream to a serial device, for example /dev/ttyS0 the source file should be specified, for example a .tri file
 ```
-For `trimcc`, as well as the `-o <file>` option to write the compiled
-binary output to a specified file, the `-v` option lists the compiled
-code plus the defined variables (and the `-s` option adds an extra
-column of space), and the `-t` option attempts to transmit the
-compiled bytes to a physically-connected Triton via a specified serial
+With the -t` option this transmits bytes to a physically-connected
+Triton through a serial device such `/dev/ttyS0`, however with the
+`-o` option the code can also be used to generate binaries to run with
-device, such as `/dev/ttyS0`.
-Using `-p` sends the binary to stdout
+the [emulator](EMULATOR.md).
+Using `-p` sends the binary to stdout so
-so for example one can do `./trimcc <srcfile> -p | hexdump -C`.
-This
+for example one can do `./trimcc <srcfile> -p | hexdump -C`.
+In
-gets messed up if you also use the `-v` option, for obvious reasons!
+addition the `-v` option lists the compiled code plus the defined
+variables, and the `-s` option adds an extra column of space to the
-Note that you may have to add yourself the `dialout` group to use the
+listing.
+Note that you may have to add yourself the `dialout` group
-serial ports.
-This is not necessary if just compiling `.tri` codes
+to use the serial ports.
+This is not necessary if just compiling
-with `trimcc -o`.
+`.tri` codes with `-o`.

 ### TriMCC minilanguage